pierluigi-giancola-blink/nextjs-initialprops-error/README.md

 Visit localhost:3000

-navigate to `page1` using the link in the page, navigate to `home` using the link in the page.
+navigate to `page1` using the link in the page,

-It should raise an error because `appContext.ctx.req` is undefined.
+It works fine

+navigate to `page2` using the link in the page,

+The page break.
+The page 2 doesn't declare getServerSideProps.
+If you try to navigate back using the Browser back the application stay broken.
+If you refresh the page it loads correctly.

+navigate to `page3` using the link in the page.

+The page work.
+The page 3 has an empty getServerSideProps declared and it doesn't break

 ## Getting Started